Blacksun1234/Distributed-Systems-Project-1/README.md

 # Distributed-Systems-Project-1

-## Requiered
+## Requirements
-Python version 3.X (We used 3.9)
+- Python version 3.X (We used 3.9)
+- sockets
+- _thread

-## How to use
+## How to run the program
-Start the program with the command ```python3 main.py <number of nodes>```
+Run ```python3 main.py <number of nodes>```
-- This will creat the specified number of nodes
-- Create the connections between thoses nodes
-- Start the Ricart-Agrawala algorithm

 ## Isuues Encountered
+When running the experiments on MacOS(2015), we noticed that randomly some messages are lost before arriving to destination.
+This causes some nodes no to get the responses needed therefore, they are stuck in waiting (in the current state).
+Several trials were performed but the source of the issue was not found, but a guess could that the used computer does no support the executions.
+Even though the algorithm work perfectly.
+This issue causes the program to stuck.

 <p align="center">
   <img src="https://github.com/Blacksun1234/Distributed-Systems-Project-1/blob/main/issues.png" width="900" alt="Preview" />
 </p>